 The attestato di non rinuncia (sometimes called the “dichiarazione di mancata rinuncia”) may look like this:

 Once all of the relevant consulates have responded and confirmed nobody in your family has renounced his or her right to citizenship, you’re in!

+At this point, your application for Italian dual citizenship in Italy is winding down.
 The mayor will sign your citizenship into effect, and you will get a letter or e-mail from the comune.
 You will then need to ask the comune to transcribe your birth certificate into their local registry.
 Once that is done, you can obtain an Italian passport, either back at your Consulate in the United States or in Italy where you are living.
 You can even apply for a passport in Italy and delegate someone else to pick it up for you.
 Super easy!

 Another document you can obtain directly in Italy is the carta d’identita’ (identity card).
 It will look like this:

 The process for applying in Italy will generally go like this:

 1. Contact the comune beforehand to inquire about the paperwork they accept or to show them scans of your documents.